bnb-chain/greenfield-cmd/README.md

 #### Storage Provider Operations

-THis command is used to list the SP and query the information of SP.
+The "sp" command is used to list the SP and query the information of SP.
 ```
 // list storage providers
 gnfd-cmd sp ls